 - Potatoes.
 How about Rustic Garlic Confit Mashed Potatoes?
 Or French fries!?
 The oh-so-pretty and delicious Chile Lemon Roasted Purple Sweet Potato Fries would be perfect!

 - Grilled vegetables.
-Smoky Grilled Red Onions would be absolutely fantastic along side, or on top of the Lavender-Rosemary Ribeye Steak.
+Grilled Scallions would be absolutely fantastic along side, or on top of the Lavender-Rosemary Ribeye Steak.

 - Salads.
 And mixed green salad would be a really great, refreshing side to serve with this.